OSEOK – Federation of the Building Contractors Associations of Cyprus

 FIEC speaks for the European construction industry as the “Social Partner” representing employers in the European Sectoral Social Dialogue “Construction”, promoting the interests of the European construction industry towards the European Institutions while helping to increase knowledge of the sector among policymakers and the general public.

-Through its 32 national member federations in 28 European countries (25 EU & Norway, Ukraine and Turkey), FIEC represents, construction enterprises:
+Through its 32 national member federations in 27 European countries (24 EU & Norway, Ukraine and Switzerland), FIEC represents, construction enterprises:

 - of all sizes,